Peashooter101/JaredVirtualMachine/README.md

 `/abby <get/add/remove/gallery>`
 - Need more commands for usability without shutting down the bot!

-`/valorant <valorantId>`
+`/valorant <profile/rank/history>`
-- Access Tracker.gg API or Riot REST API to pull generalized tracker stats.
-- Subcommand for specific matches from match history.
+- Pull generalized ranked data for use in `/valorant profile`.
+- Pull detailed ranked data for the given episode in `/valorant rank`.
+  - Provide an optional argument for Episode / Act.
+- Pull and generate match history data for `/valorant history`.